 Photography’s malleability emboldens life by communicating ideas and stories across borders in accessible manners.
 I believe in it as an imperative and continually-evolving visual medium.
 Moreover, we live in societies that broadcast a rapid and unremitting profusion of stimuli–images, journalism, ideals, stereotypes, marketing and technology–inundating our waking lives and shaping our belief systems.
 Naturally, we may feel overwhelmed in this infinitely complex tangle of hyperbolic associations.

 Raised as a first-generation Greek, my experiences were influenced by two disparate cultures.
-I acquired my first manual camera in 1997, a wondrous machine I couldn’t put away, and am based in Baltimore, Maryland.
+I acquired my first manual camera in 1997, a wondrous machine I couldn’t set down.
+I am based in Baltimore, Maryland.
 My springboard originates in design and animation, consummated by a BFA degree from the University of Maryland.
 I am grateful for the capacity to have pursued my art full-time since 2007.

 Research is an indispensable tool in my work.
 I am grateful for a wellspring of inspiration from an often insatiable curiosity.
 I believe the decisive nexus between an evolving sensibility and a surrounding world-in-flux becomes the will to perpetually explore new terrains.
-My intent is to create work that reflects my personal beliefs and values in hopes of offering a positive, enlightening force.
+Through writing and photography, my intent is to create work that reflects my personal beliefs and values in hopes of offering a positive, enlightening force.